mgmeyers/obsidian-zotero-integration/README.md

 You can find the documentation for this plugin [here](https://github.com/mgmeyers/obsidian-zotero-integration/blob/main/docs/README.md).
 The documentation is currently incomplete.
 Please reach out if you'd like to help.

+## Help, how do I install the plugin?

+In Obsidian, open Settings, on the left under Options open Community Plugins, on Community Plugins select Browse and search for 'Zotero Integration'

 ## Help, the plugin doesn't load!

 Please insure your Obsidian installer version is at least `v0.13.24`.
 If not, try reinstalling obsidian.